-Botanical Name: Western – Lonicera periclymenum.
-Eastern – Lonicera Japonica.
+Botanical Name: Western – Lonicera periclymenum, L. sempervirens, L. caerulea.
+Eastern – L. japonica.

 Honeysuckle treats asthma and will keep witches from entering your house if you grow it at the entrance to your home.
 The Chinese also used it to treat snake bites.
 It is excellent for treating headaches, skin sores, and acute infectious diseases.

-Below is an overview of honeysuckle, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
+Below is an overview of honeysuckle, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of honeysuckle.